-A city or county officeholder, candidate, or committee may be subject to additional reporting or other requirements such as requiring campaign reports to be filed electronically.
-For example, there may be contribution limits, lower itemization thresholds, or an additional pre-election statement, just to mention a few.
+A city or county officeholder, candidate, or committee may be subject to additional reporting or other requirements such as electronic filing.
+For example, there may be contribution limits or lower itemization thresholds.
 A city or county campaign ordinance may never preempt state law.